dguerizec/livekit-client-sdk-python/README.md

 ------------------

 Note[WIP]:
-    The subscriber can only receive one video track for now.
-    It also does not work without patching aiortc
+    The subscriber does not work without patching aiortc

     # receive a video track and save it to /tmp/output.mp4